cancer employment rights

 Receiving a cancer diagnosis, or finding out that a loved one has cancer, can represent the beginning of one of the toughest times for many.

 It may be true that work performance may dwindle after such devastating news.
-You might find it difficult to concentrate on your tasks or have to take more sick days.
-It’s understandable too that you may begin to feel that your current role is too demanding, and you may need your employer to help you to adjust.
+It’s only natural that you might find it difficult to concentrate on your tasks or need take more sick days.
+You may also begin to feel that your current role is too demanding, and you may need your employer to help you to adjust.

 Should I tell my employer I have cancer?